 - Some find it difficult with 2 or more small children – because 2 separate play areas can make close supervision difficult

-- Play surface is mostly bark
+- Play surface is mostly bark with some recycled rubber and sand

 - Small dedicated parking lot with extra parking along Stonehill

-- Not a lot of shade on play structures, but shade trees for parents on edge of playground
+- Not a lot of shade on play structures, but shade trees for parents on edge of playground and shade covers over picnic tables and baby swings

 - Restrooms very close to the play area